Yandex Cloud

 • Setting up L7 load balancer logging

-• Getting log group ID of an L7 load balancer
+• Getting a log group ID of an L7 load balancer

 • Stopping and starting an L7 load balancer

-• Moving a VM to a target group in a new availability zone
+• Moving a VM to a target group in a different availability zone

 • Deleting an L7 load balancer